Bombe/Sone/README.md

 For Sone to work you will need a running Freenet node, of course.
 You will also need the Web of Trust plugin from the official plugins listed on your node’s plugin manager page (*Configuration → Plugins* in the menu).

-If you already have a web of trust identity, you can skip the next section.

-You will also need to create an identity in the web of trust.
-Select *Community* from the menu, choose “Generate” and follow the instructions on-screen until your identity has been created.
+You will also need a web of trust identity to use Sone.
+If you do not already have a web of trust identity, select *Community* from the menu, choose “Generate” and follow the instructions on-screen until your identity has been created.

 ### Loading/Installing